-2016), and synchrotron emission (Y. Yao et al. 2024) have been investigated to explain the X-ray observations of jetted TDEs.
-The power-law decaying X-ray light curves align with the mass fallback rates from complete $(t^{-5/3}; e.g., M. J. Rees 1988; E. S. Phinney 1989)$ and partial $(t^{-2.2}; e.g., J. Guillochon & E. Ramirez-Ruiz 2013) disruptions.
-The late-stage sharp steepening of the X-ray light curves may result from jet shutoff, caused by the accretion disk transitioning from thick to thin as the accretion rate decreases from super- to sub-Eddington states (B. A. Zauderer et al. 2013; A. Tchekhovskoy et al. 2014).
-R.-F. Shen & C. D. Matzner (2014) suggest that the accretion rate may undergo a dramatic drop at that time the accretion disk becomes radiatively cooling and gas-pressure dominated.$
+The X-ray emission from jetted TDEs is likely produced in a separate emission region.
+Theoretical models involving jets powered by SMBH spin energy via largescale magnetic fields (Tchekhovskoy et al. 2014; Kellev et al. 2014), energy dissipation within magnetically dominated jets (Burrows et al. 2011), variable accretion near the SMBH horizon (Reis et al. 2012), jet shell collisions (Zou et al. 2013) and internal dissipations (Wang & Cheng 2012; Lei et al. 2013; Lei et al. 2016), inverse Compton scattering of external photons (Bloom et al. 2011; Crumley et al. 2016), and synchrotron emission (Yao et al. 2024) have been investigated to explain the X-ray observations of jetted TDEs.
+The power-law decaying X-ray light curves align with the mass fallback rates from complete $(t^{-5/3}, \text{ e.g.}, \text{Rees } 1988; \text{ Phinney})$ 1989) and partial $(t^{-2.2}, \text{ e.g.}, \text{ Guillochon & Ramirez-}$ Ruiz 2013) disruptions.
+The late-stage sharp steepening of the X-ray light curves may result from jet shutoff, caused by the accretion disk transitioning from thick to thin as the accretion rate decreases from super- to sub-Eddington states (Zauderer et al. 2013; Tchekhovskoy et al. 2014).
+Shen & Matzner (2014) suggests that the accretion rate may undergo dramatic drop at that time the accretion disk becomes radiatively cooling and gaspressure dominated.

-Moreover, a two-component jet model with a fast inner component and slow outer component has also been exploited to explain the multiwavelength emission from TDEs (J.-Z. Wang et al. 2014; D. Liu et al. 2015; P. Mimica et al. 2015; O. Teboul & B. D. Metzger 2023; Y. Sato et al. 2024; C. Yuan et al. 2024b).
-Recently, C. Yuan et al. (2024b) suggested that the external reverse shock (RS) powered by a relativistic jet launched from the active central engines, such as continuous energy injection associated with accretion, can also explain the X-ray observations of AT 2022cmc, where the late-time rapid decay can be attributed to jet breaks.
-This is also analogous to the long-lasting RS model for shallow-decay afterglow emission of γ -ray bursts (GRBs).
+Moreover, two-component jet model with a fast inner component and slow outer component, has also been exploited to explain the multi-wavelength emission from TDEs (Wang et al. 2014; Mimica et al. 2015; Liu et al. 2015; Teboul & Metzger 2023; Sato et al. 2024; Yuan et al. 2024b).
+Recently, Yuan et al. (2024b) suggested that the external reverse shock powered by a relativitisc jet launched from the active central engines, such as continuous energy injection associated with accretion, can also explain the X-ray observations of AT 2022cmc, where the late-time rapid decay can be attributed to jet breaks.
+This is also analogous to the long-lasting reverse shock model for shallow-decay afterglow emission of gamma-ray bursts (GRBs).

-Following C. Yuan et al. (2024b), we investigate the external RS scenarios to explain the X-ray spectra and light curves of the four jetted TDEs, focusing on the fast jet scenario with $\Gamma > 10$, whereas a slow jet (e.g., $\Gamma \lesssim 5$) may be responsible for the radio emission.
-We present a generic, self-consistent model based on the TDE accretion history and multiwavelength observations to describe the jet evolution and the time-dependent emissions in jet RS regions.
-The motivation is that jet deceleration, combined with an active central engine, jointly determines the RS emission, which can naturally reproduce the $t^{-\delta}(\delta \sim 5/3-2.2)$ X-ray afterglows.
-Additionally, the cessation of power injection would result in sharply decaying RS emission.
+Following Yuan et al. (2024b), we investigate the external reverse shock scenarios to explain the X-ray spectra and light curves of the four jetted TDEs, focusing on the fast jet scenario with $\Gamma > 10$, whereas a slow jet (e.g., $\Gamma \lesssim 5$) may be responsible for the radio emission.
+We present a generic, self-consistent model based on the TDE accretion history and multiwavelength observations to describe the jet evolution and the time-dependent emissions in jet reverse shock regions.
+The motivation is that jet deceleration, combined with an active central engine, jointly determines the reverse shock emission, which can naturally reproduce the $t^{-\delta}$ ($\delta \sim 5/3 - 2.2$) X-ray afterglows.
+Additionally, the cessation of power injection would result in sharply decaying reverse shock emission.

-We model the time-dependent accretion rate, jet evolution within an external medium incorporating continuous power injection, and RS emission in Section 2.
-In Section 3, we apply the RS model to fit the X-ray light curves and spectra of four jetted TDEs and discuss the γ -ray and neutrino detectabilities.
-We discuss and conclude our work in Sections 4 and 5.
+We model the time-dependent accretion rate, jet evolution within an external medium incorporating continuous power injection, and reverse shock emission in Sec.
+2. In Sec.
+3, we apply the reverse shock model to fit the X-ray light curves and spectra of four jetted TDEs and discuss the γ -ray and neutrino detectabilities.
+We discuss and conclude our work in Sec.
+4 and Sec.
+5.

-Throughout the paper, we use $T{\rm obs}$, t, and t' to denote the times measured in the observer's frame, the SMBH-rest frame, and the jet comoving frame, respectively.
+Throughout the paper, we use T{obs} , t, and t' to denote the times measured in the observer's frame, the SMBH-rest frame, and the jet comoving frame, respectively.